-However, while the tile itself is pretty desirable, the grout between the tiles can become unsightly due to the buildup of dirt, grime, mold, and mildew.
+However, while the tile itself is pretty desirable, the grout between them can become unsightly due to dirt, grime, mold, and mildew buildup over time.

-The good news is that you can restore the original brightness of the grout if you have the right cleaning products and use the right techniques.
+The good news is many inexpensive cleaners will work quite well on most grout.
+So, you can restore the original brightness of the grout if you have the right cleaning products and use the proper techniques.

 Why Grout Becomes Dingy and Dirty?

-Grout is normally unsealed and fills the spaces between the tiles.
+Grout is typically unsealed dense fluid which hardens to fill the spaces between the tiles.

-This means it allows dirt and other contaminants to penetrate the surface.
-The result is that the grout becomes discolored and darker over time.
+This allows dirt, oil, grease, and other contaminants to penetrate the surface, making grout discolored and darker with time.

 - Baking Soda